-The adoption of the amended PFRS did not materially affect the separate financial statements of the Company.
-Additional disclosures were included in the separate financial statements, as applicable.
+Under prevailing circumstances, the adoption of the foregoing new and amendments to PFRS Accounting Standards is not expected to have any material effect on the separate financial statements of the Company.
+Additional disclosures will be included in the separate financial statements, as applicable.